EngJay/EngJay/README.md

   the need for landing page placeholders for a few web ventures I have going on at the moment.
 - Recently resurrected my personal site located at [jasonpscott.com](https://jasonpscott.com).
-  Just a landing page placeholder at the moment but I'm putting together a simple portfolio and blog that will deployed soon.

 ### Technologies & Tools